 Open Standards for Verifiable AI Agent Identity

-Passport Alliance governs APIS v2.0, the Agent Passport Issuance Standard for agent legal identity, hardware trust anchors, and interoperable delegation across organizations and frameworks.
+Passport Alliance governs APIS v2.1, the Agent Passport Issuance Standard for agent identity, scoped delegation, trust anchors, public proof records, and registry-ready agent profiles.

 The Core Questions